aramiracle/json_excel_converter/README.md

 ### `_validate_json_depth(data)`

-Validates that all JSON data is at the same depth.
+Validates that all JSON data is at the same depth.❌

 **Args:**
 - `data` (dict): JSON data to be validated.

 **Raises:**
-- `ValueError` if JSON data is not consistent in depth.
+- `ValueError` if JSON data is not consistent in depth.❌

 ### `_validate_excel_depth(data)`

-Validates that all rows in the Excel data have the same depth.
+Validates that all rows in the Excel data have the same depth.❌

 **Args:**
 - `data` (dict): Nested dictionary to be validated.

 **Raises:**
-- `ValueError` if Excel rows are not consistent in depth.
+- `ValueError` if Excel rows are not consistent in depth.❌

-## Contributing
+## Contributing🤝

-Feel free to contribute to this small project by submitting issues, bug reports, or feature requests.
+Feel free to contribute to this small project by submitting issues, bug reports, or feature requests.🚀